 I actually didn’t have that “boom this is it” moment until I tried on some accessories and a veil.
 Before that I was a little worried that I wasn’t going to get that feeling, which I think brides put a lot of pressure on themselves to achieve.

 After the whole look, I knew I didn’t want to leave without committing to the dress and put a deposit down.

-If I could give anyone advice it would be to not expect anything.
-Have ideas, but not a set list and just go in with an open mind and try on different styles.
-Don’t pressure yourself for a big tearful event, you will know if a dress is for you regardless.
+If I could give anyone advice it would be to not have high expectations.
+Have ideas, but not a set list and just go in with an open mind, try on different styles.
+Don’t pressure yourself for a big tearful event, because you will know if a dress is for you regardless.